fdrx/fdrx.github.com/about.md

 %}

 <p>
-    Living in a coffee-rich area, I've slept in the coffee beans bed for years, now I’m revisiting my beengs!
+    Living in a coffee-rich area, I've slept in the coffee beans bed for years, now I’m revisiting my beengs.
 </p>